 How do you know your company is financially fit?
 We all talk it to death: profit, profit, profit.
 And for good reason—your profitability, and therefore your profit margin, is the single best measure of company health.
 However, it’s a mistake to think that’s all there is to it.
-There are other metrics you should be using to gauge company health.
+There are other metrics you should be using to perform your business financial health check.

 How is your current operating efficiency, or your brand strength at the moment?
 What about your ability to pay debt over the long-term?
 Is your long-term return on invested capital (ROIC) accelerating or slowing, and how does it relate to your industry peers?
 Both short-term metrics and long-term metrics matter.

 Your company’s financial fitness should include revenue growth, size growth and client growth.
 And, the metrics you use should be industry-specific based on thorough analytics.
 Don’t know where to start?
 That is where we come in with our outsourced CFO services.
 But, in the meantime, you can begin your company health check by looking at the following measures.

 Innovation matters for certain businesses more than others.
 Know the consumer trends.
 Is this a fad or is your brand here to stay?
 Customer acquisition may play a greater role in measuring the ability for long-term growth in industries like Subscription-as-a-Service (SaaS).
 That is why you see so many SaaS companies offering discounts for referrals.
 The referral is saving them more on customer acquisition cost than the cost of the discount.